HL7 ADT

 HL7 ADT Diagram

 To communicate the various patient and event information, there are over 50 different types of ADT messages.
-Some of the most common HL7 ADT messages are:

 • ADT^A01 – Patient Admit/Visit